Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 The shire town and capital of Windsor County, located on the banks of the Ottauquechee River, is home to 3,200 residents that are spread throughout five even smaller villages and hamlets.
-Settled in the mid-18th century, it exudes Americana charm as a quintessential New England village with a picturesque covered bridge, old country farms, pretty parks, restored Georgian, Federal and Greek Revival homes, as well as a village green.
-While it’s especially stunning in the autumn when the leaves have turned, it’s beautiful year round.
+Settled in the mid-18th century, Woodstock exudes Americana charm as a quintessential New England village with a picturesque covered bridge, old country farms, pretty parks, restored Georgian, Federal and Greek Revival homes, as well as a village green.
+While it’s especially stunning in the autumn when the leaves have turned, it’s beautiful year-round.
 Wander the streets and check out the beautiful homes and buildings in this town that looks the same as it did a century ago, and be sure to sample the cheeses and maple syrups at Sugarbush Farm.

 Weston is another lovely Windsor County town that represents the New England countryside at its finest.
 A village green with a gazebo, family-owned country stores and shops selling Vermont-made clothing and heavenly Vermont fudge, charming B&Bs and beautiful New England homes help create this Vermont masterpiece that looks as if you’ve stepped into a Norman Rockwell painting.
 The entire village is listed on the National Register of Historic Places.
 Not only will you find a variety of dining experiences, including everything from relaxed bites at taverns to sophisticated eats at upscale restaurants, Weston also hosts historical museums and theatrical productions.

-This beautiful coastal town located halfway between New York City and Boston, is home to Mystic Seaport, originally one of the region’s most important seaports, and its history is wonderfully preserved.
-It includes one of the largest maritime museums in the country, with more than 500 vessels, including the last remaining whale ship in the world.
+This beautiful coastal town located halfway between New York City and Boston is home to Mystic Seaport, originally one of the region’s most important seaports and its history is wonderfully preserved.
+It includes one of the largest maritime museums in the country, with more than 500 vessels, including the last remaining whaleship in the world.
 It also hosts an aquarium where you can get up close to penguins, sea lions, seals and beluga whales, and inland, you’ll find charming Colonial period homes lining Main Street as well as plenty of interesting shops and seafood eateries, including the famous Mystic Pizza restaurant that inspired the 1988 movie of the same name starring Julia Roberts.
 Stop by the Olde Mistick Village if you’re looking for souvenirs – and, you can indulge in delectable homemade fudge at Franklin’s General Store.

 Franconia is an ideal place to escape the chaos of the city and enjoy the beautiful outdoors.
-In this tiny, sparsely populated town home to the Cannon Mountain Ski area and Franconia Notch, a mountain pass with towering mountains that rise as high as 3,000 feet on each side, visitors will find all sorts of adventures to enjoy, including fishing, canoeing, kayaking, hiking and biking in the summer months.
+This tiny, sparsely populated town is home to the Cannon Mountain Ski area and Franconia Notch, a mountain pass with towering mountains that rise as high as 3,000 feet on each side, visitors will find all sorts of adventures to enjoy, including fishing, canoeing, kayaking, hiking and biking in the summer months.
 At this time of year, an Aerial Tramway brings tourists to the top of Cannon Mountain to enjoy the alpine conditions.
 In the winter, the area makes the perfect base for all types of winter sports and activities.
 The New England Ski Museum is located next to the tramway and features exhibits on the local aspects of ski history, including several important “firsts” at Cannon Mountain, and the career of area native, Olympic gold medalist Bode Miller.

-This pretty town on the corner of three states is known for its outstanding farmers’ market as well as its liberal, counter-culture thinking.
+Brattleboro, Vermont is a pretty town on the corner of three states known for its outstanding farmers’ market as well as its liberal, counter-culture thinking.
 It prides itself on being one-of-a-kind, and is the only town with its name in the entire world.
 Brattleboro is a great place to be in the wintertime, offering the chance to go ice skating, cross-country skiing, snowmobiling and snowshoeing, and indoors you’ll have just as much to do.
 You’ll find an outstanding local theater, great local bands, a museum and art center as well as a number of unique shops downtown and a wide range of dining options.
 Area farms are vital to Brattleboro’s economy, and daily life in general, resulting in an outstanding selection at the Brattleboro Farmers’ Market which includes fabulous lunch fare, fresh produce, bread and pastries.

-This historic town is overflowing with charm.
+Exeter is a historic town overflowing with charm.
 Founded in 1638, it offers appeal to everyone from history enthusiasts and outdoor adventurers to art lovers.
 A stroll downtown offers the chance to visit attractive buildings with art galleries, restaurants and shops, or view historic homes like the Ladd-Gilman House, now serving as the American Independence Museum where you can see an original printing of the Declaration of Independence as well as original drafts of the Constitution, on its tree-lined streets.
 If you’re seeking outdoor recreation, you’ll find hiking and mountain biking opportunities.

 Summertime activities are where it’s at in Wolfeboro.
 Billing itself as America’s “Oldest Summer Resort,” it sits on the eastern banks of Lake Winnipesaukee, featuring whitewashed gateposts, coiffed hedges, and an English-rules croquet club.
 With its shoreside location, it also offers the chance to take part in every type of water sport imaginable, whether you want to dive in or stay afloat.
 If you want to stay on land, you might take a narrated trolly tour and then visit the Wright WWII Museum and the New Hampshire Boat Museum, dedicated to all manner of watercraft that figure in the state’s history, before shopping the waterfront’s interesting shops and galleries.
 When you’re ready to get out on the water but don’t want to get wet, charter the Latitude 43 or head out on the MS Mount Washington.

-This small town in southern New Hampshire is a veritable time machine into the past, with most of its buildings that line the main street on the National Registry of Historic places.
+Hancock is a small town in southern New Hampshire that is a veritable time machine into the past, with most of its buildings that line the main street on the National Registry of Historic Places.
 Hancock considers its 1820 meeting house, known as one of the best Federal-style churches in the state, to be its heart.
 The meeting house is home to an authentic Revere & Son’s bell, which chimes on the hour, day and night.
 To truly immerse yourself in the town’s history, stay at the Hancock Inn, the oldest inn in the state, and one of the oldest B&Bs in New England.
 It began offering accommodation and meals to travelers in 1789 – just six years after the Revolutionary War was over.

 On the opposite end of the spectrum, Sugar Hill is one of New Hampshire’s youngest towns, incorporated only a little over a half-century ago in 1962.
 Nestled in the White Mountains, it’s become popular for romantic getaways and opportunities for outdoor adventure.
-Located near a number of ski centers, the town makes a perfect base for a winter escape with the chance to enjoy alpine and cross-country skiing, snowboarding and snow shoeing.
+Located near a number of ski centers, the town makes a perfect base for a winter escape with the chance to enjoy alpine and cross-country skiing, snowboarding and snowshoeing.
 In the summer, ride the cable car up Cannon Mountain and hike the observatory trail, or take the Cog Railway to the top of Mount Washington to take in the view from New England’s highest peak.
 While in town, start your morning off right at Polly’s Pancake Parlor with homemade pancakes topped with famous New Hampshire maple syrup, and be sure and check out the Sugar Hill Historical Museum which features a sleigh that once belonged to actress Betty Davis.

 Provincetown, located at the far tip of Cape Cod, is famous for its gorgeous surroundings that include vast sand dunes and over 30 miles of beaches, as well as being a place that welcomes all types of people.
-It’s long-been an art colony – in 1914, artists and businesspeople formed the Provincetown Art Association and Museum to show and collect work by local figures, and it’s also a place where people can go to let loose and be themselves without fear of judgement.
+It’s long-been an art colony – in 1914, artists and business people formed the Provincetown Art Association and Museum to show and collect work by local figures, and it’s also a place where people can go to let loose and be themselves without fear of judgment.
 Explore the colorful downtown area, which hosts everything from grand mansions and fine eateries to fabulous seafood shacks, fudge shops, art galleries and book stores, and enjoy lots of interesting people watching.
 Painters and photographers find it irresistible, with the broad arc of the sun creating a diffuse illumination that seduces the eye.

 For decades, Bostonians have been escaping the summer heat by fleeing to the natural air conditioning offered by the White Mountains, and in the peak of the Gilded Age, as many as 57 trains arrived daily at the depot in Bretton Woods.
 In the winter, it’s known as the home of the largest ski area in the state – Ski magazine named it one of the top five ski destinations in the East for snow.
 The enclave set on an alpine table west of Mount Washington is home to the Mount Washington Hotel and Resort, one of the last surviving handful of New Hampshire grand hotels, which includes two golf courses, alpine and Nordic skiing, a massive spa, sled reds, dog sled adventures, horseback riding, tennis and more.
 When the hotel opened in 1902, it was the culmination of a series of ever grander White Mountains hotels and today, it’s the most luxurious survivor from those golden days – sink into a wicker armchair on its 900-foot veranda and gaze at a glorious sunset.